About us

 What fascinates me about the work I do is that I try to get the best out of cars by tuning the engine perfectly.
 That tuning is in half of the cases an engine with conventional carburetor and the other half I am working on the freely programmable Electronic Control Unit (ECU) that is also increasingly being built into classic cars where fuel injection is used.
 My work is a nice mix of modern cars and classics.
 That makes it fun every time!

 A few days a week I work for VW Airhouse and the other days I spend working on my own company, which is in the same building, and then I am intensely busy with the dyno bench.
 My background as a mechanical and electrical engineer comes back together in the projects we do.
 Sander mechanically builds the VW and Porsche engines and completes them.
-And many “fresh” engines come to me after they have had their first hours on the engine stand, installed and well, on the dyno bench to finish them off completely for many miles of riding pleasure.
+And many ‘fresh’ engines, after being re-installed, end up on my dyno bench to be completely finished for many kilometers of driving pleasure.